Call 020 8979 9684

 • Additional property

-Some lenders do allow borrowers to support an interest only agreement with the sale of the mortgage property as the capital repayment vehicle.
+Some lenders do allow borrowers to support an interest-only agreement with the sale of the mortgaged property as the capital repayment vehicle.
 In these circumstances, it should be evidenced that the borrower can downsize on repayment of the mortgage to a suitably sized home.

-For this reason, lenders offering an interest only mortgage with sale of property as the repayment strategy, will set a minimum level of equity for application (typically £300,000).
+For this reason, lenders offering an interest-only mortgage with the sale of property as the repayment strategy will set a minimum level of equity for application (typically £300,000).

 This does work for many buyers, or remortgages and each case is considered on its own merits.